ssnithyaasri/Search-Algorithm/README.md

 else:
     print(array)
     print("Element found at index: ",  result)

-# use the binary search function to find the item in the list

-# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result

 ```

-iii)	# Find the element in a list using Binary Search (recursive Method).
+iii) Find the element in a list using Binary Search (recursive Method).
-'''

 Program to find the element in a list using Binary Search (recursive Method).
 Developed by: your name
 RegisterNumber: